Category Archives: Space Settlement

 A Pictorial & Verbal History of the Space Station

-Here is this week’s selection of videos and news items about government and commercial space habitats, living in space, and space settlement.
+Here is a new selection of videos, articles, and news items about space habitats (govt and commercial), living in space, and space settlement.

 === International Space Station & NASA

-Aboard the International Space Station, Expedition 71 Flight Engineers Tracy Dyson and Jeanette Epps of NASA discussed life and work aboard the orbital outpost during an in-flight interview June 28 with Yahoo Finance.
-Dyson and Epps are in the midst of a long-duration mission aboard the microgravity laboratory to advance scientific knowledge and demonstrate new technologies for future human and robotic exploration flights as part of NASA’s Moon and Mars exploration approach, including lunar missions through NASA’s Artemis program.
+Aboard the International Space Station, Expedition 72 Flight Engineer Don Pettit of NASA discussed life and work aboard the orbital outpost during an in-flight interview Oct.
+29 with KATU-TV in Portland, Oregon.
+Pettit is in the midst of a long-duration mission living and working aboard the microgravity laboratory to advance scientific knowledge and demonstrate new technologies for future human and robotic exploration flights as part of NASA’s Moon and Mars exploration approach, including lunar missions through NASA’s Artemis program.

 === Commercial space habitats